devopsdays-austin/runbooks/speakers-cfp_runbook.md

 * Spend "real time" with the CFP software before opening the CFP.
 It can be tricky
 * You DON'T have to "promote" someone who submitted via the CFP to a keynote slot.
 Recruit your keynote speaker(s) as needed.
-* Gain the muscule to find "sales pitches" abstracts, but don't beat yourself up if one slips through
+* Gain the muscle to find "sales pitches" abstracts, but don't beat yourself up if one slips through